-CPNS Server sends the reply with the created information to Intermediate PN GW.
+4. CPNS Server sends the reply with the created information to Intermediate PN GW.

-Target Entity sends the request for Entity-User Key assignment to Intermediate PN GW.

-In public/private keys case, target entity creates Entity-User Key (public/private key) and sends its public key to Intermediate PN GW with the request.

-Intermediate PN GW creates an Entity-User Key or a certificate by using information obtained in Step 3.
+5. Intermediate PN GW creates an shared secret key or a certificate by using information stored in itself or obtained in Step 5.

-In shared secret key case, Intermediate PN GW derives an Entity-User Key (a shared secret key) and 2nd seed by using 1st seed.
+In shared secret key case, Intermediate PN GW derives a shared secret key and 2nd seed by using 1st seed.

 In public/private keys case, Intermediate PN GW issues a certificate to target entity by using its own certificate.

-Intermediate PN GW sends the reply with the created information to target entity.
+b.
+Intermediate PN GW sends the connection setup response with the created information to target entity.

 In shared secret key case, Intermediate PN GW sends an Entity-User Key and 2nd seed for target entity with the reply.